Silus91/php-weather-app/README.md

 A php api a to parse weather data from OpenWeatherMap.org.
-This app tries to normalise and abstract the data and remove inconsistencies.
+This app renders data from City input.

 steps to reproduce